Mirror Neutron Stars: Results

 Other observable properties of mirror neutron stars also differ from SM neutron stars.
 Figure~\ref{fig:mirrorobservablesplot} shows the moment of inertia, the (rotational) quadrupole moment, and the Love number of mirror neutron stars as functions of their mass.
 All quantities shift to lower values for mirror neutron stars with higher quark masses.
-Despite these differences, the inter-relations between the moment of inertia, the quadrupole moment, and the Love number, the so-called I-Love-Q relations, continue to be ``universal'': they are insensitive to variations in the mirror quark mass to less than 1\%, just like the SM.
-Moreover, when considering mirror neutron stars in a binary system, we have verified that the inter-relation between the Love numbers in the binary is also insensitive to variations in the mirror quark mass to better than 10\%, also just like the SM.
-This should allow for mirror neutron star properties to be extracted from gravitational wave data using standard techniques~\cite{Chatziioannou:2018vzf,Abbott:2018exr}.

-Based on the robust dependence of our results on the mirror confinement scale, we can also predict that hidden sectors with lower $\Lambda_\mathrm{QCD}'$ than the SM (e.g. due to mirror quarks that are lighter instead of heavier) give rise to mirror neutron stars with higher masses, Love numbers, and moments of inertia than SM neutron stars.